-As you learn how to do payroll in New Mexico, you’ll find that labor laws for hours, time off, and overtime closely align with federal regulations, so you won’t have to deal with as many headaches that employers in some states do.
-Employers are required to pay state income tax withholdings on a monthly basis and state unemployment insurance (SUTA) every quarter.
-New Mexico also requires you to find a private insurer for workers’ compensation—common in most states.
+As you learn how to do payroll in New Mexico, you’ll find that labor laws for hours, time off, and overtime closely align with federal regulations—so you won’t have to deal with as many headaches as employers in some states do.
+Employers are required to pay state income tax withholdings monthly and state unemployment insurance (SUTA) every quarter.
+New Mexico also requires you to find a private insurer for workers’ compensation, which is common in most states.

 Running Payroll in New Mexico: Step-by-Step Instructions

 Step 1: Set up your business as an employer.
 To comply with federal law, you need your employer ID number (EIN) and an account in the Electronic Federal Tax Payment System (EFTPS).

 Step 2: Register with New Mexico state.
 To pay state income tax withholdings.
 Register for an account with the New Mexico Taxpayer Access Point.
 This is also where you register your business and receive your taxation number, known as the CRS.
 Alternatively, you can fill out and submit an ACD-31015 at your local tax office.